deathaplenty/OoS-MinimalSwordSlashes/MSSRoute.md

 ## D2: Snake's Remains
 This dungeon is pretty much the same as any%, except of course you don't use sword.

+## To D3
+The route to Poison Moth Lair is the same as in any%

+## D3: Poison Moth Lair
+This dungeon is the same as any% up until Oumai.

+### Miniboss: Oumai
+Oumai isn't difficult to kill without sword.
+It's just slow.
+When one of the oumai begin to pop up, drop a bomb at your feet, wait for a moment, pick up the Oumai, then drop it on the bomb.
+Continue this until you win.
+It will take at least 6 bombs.